hydrastro/astrx/README.md

 ### Classes error handling
 Rather than throwing exceptions we store them into the array `$this->exceptions` .
-Errors and messages are stored in another array along with a HTTP status code and a level:
+Errors and messages are stored in another array along with an HTTP status code and a level:
 ```php
 $e = new Exception("Exception message");